UA-ResearchComputing-HPC/ua-researchcomputing-hpc.github.io/Intro-to-Machine-Learning/README.md

 # Image Classification with PyTorch

-For a more in depth Neural Network example, see this page:
+For a more in-depth Neural Network example that is run as a batch submission instead of through Jupyter, see this page:

 [Image Classification](https://ua-researchcomputing-hpc.github.io/Machine-Learning-Examples/Image-Classification-with-PyTorch/)